ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

     import _tkinter # If this fails your Python may not be configured for Tk
 ModuleNotFoundError: No module named '_tkinter'
 ```
-Please install python tk module based on your operating system and then rerun the client program `python3 client.py "Watson NLP is awesome"`
+Please install python tk module then rerun the program.

  === MacOS ===